qdu-bioinfo/PM_CNN/README.md

 python example/code/delete_feature.py
 ```

+## Step 2:Build a phylogenetic tree(optional)

+The evolutionary tree of the representative sequence is constructed by FastTree and Mafft, and the distance matrix is obtained by using the cophenetic function in the R package ape.
+The related software can be downloaded to the official website, or please contact my e-mail.
+The commands involved are as follows:

 ### Get representative sequence:

 ```
-python example/code/get_represent_seqs.py  // you need to download GreenGenes database
+python script.py --input ../data/del_ex_Abundance_table.csv --output ../data/ex_represent.txt  // you need to download GreenGenes database
 ```

-The evolutionary tree of the representative sequence is constructed by FastTree and Mafft, and the distance matrix is obtained by using the cophenetic function in the R package ape.
-The related software can be downloaded to the official website, or please contact my e-mail.
-The commands involved are as follows:

 ### Mafft(Multiple sequence alignment):